Jerriemiah/linux_shell_scripting_mini/README.md

 I used `echo` command to call the variable and it printed its value

+## **Comment Explanation**
+Comments are lines of codes that are ignore by the interpreter.
+ In Bash scripts, comment help document the purpose of a code, making it easier for others (and myself) to follow and understand the script's functionality.

+ I Created a script using *vim* called `echo_comments` and ran the scipt to demonstrate how comments work.

 ## **Screenshots**
 Screenshots of all commands used have been included at below.